datawire/ambassador-docs/docs/edge-stack/4.0-preview/custom-resources/filter-external.md

 ## External Filter Usage Guides

 - [Using External Filters][]: Use the External Filter to write your own service with custom processing and authentication logic
-  - [Basic Auth using External Filters][]: Setup basic authentication using an External Filter
   - [The Ext_Authz Protocol][]: Learn about how the ext_authz protocol works

 [Duration]: #duration